CroXY3D/CroXY/README.md

   - Exhaust Fan and control
   - Some trim pieces
   - Wiring diagram
-  - Publish RRF config files.

 # BOM
 A CroXY build will cost approx $1300 with budget rails.
-A first class build with Misumi stainless steel rails will run around $2500.
+A first class build with Misumi rails will run around $2300.
 An incomplete BOM can be found here [BOM](https://docs.google.com/spreadsheets/d/1nd5IvDQm3_plhFC6qLKJPE1nMU45jPsB3Xuin5mlSXQ/edit?usp=sharing)
+Panels have not been specced or priced yet.
+That is the biggest missing piece from the BOM.

 # NOTES
 Fusion360 archives probably lag the state of the STLs.
 Export of them is somwewhat painful, so I don't always do it.